Last updated on September 19th, 2018

 - the IETLS benchmark is CLB 7, i.e. 6 points, for each ability.
-If the results of a foreign national are, for example, in 1, or 2, or 3 abilities in the CLB 8 or higher, but 1 ability, or 2, or 3, are at CLB 7level, can I give 5 or more points per ability, for the CLB 8, or higher, and 4 points,
+If the results of a foreign national are, for example, in 1, or 2, or 3 abilities in the CLB 8 or higher, but 1 ability, or 2, or 3, are at CLB 7level, can I give 5 or more points per ability,

 New Language Requirements for Citizenship and PNP Applications